LA 7.3 Center 2--Motivating Learners

 Teachers who understand student motivation and influences that create issues for learning can use their new understandings to create conditions in which every student can learn and achieve.

 Students have studied principles of assessment literacy and concepts for designing curriculum for understanding.
-They are prepared to read about other factors involved in student achievement in student achievement in preparation for linking teaching, learning, and assessing.
+They are prepared to read about other factors involved in student achievement in preparation for linking teaching, learning, and assessing.

 1. Join a group of four to complete this center activity.

 2. Think of one student you have struggled to motivate to learn in your class.
-Write on a piece of paper a brief statement about what you think was the problem.
+Write a brief statement (either in a word document or on a piece of paper) about what you think the issue or the problem was.

-3.Each person in the group will read one summary (found below) and prepare to share the information from the list below:
+3.Each person in the group will read one summary linked below (they are all less than one page) and prepare to share the information with group members*:

 - Beliefs About Intelligence and Academic Performance